-I could go on and on, but I think the point has been made that there is considerable archeological evidence supporting the Holy Bible.
-In contrast, the Book of Mormon has absolutely nothing to support it.
-Not an inscription, not a temple, not a house, not a sword, not so much as one single coin.
+There have also been many Biblical Cities attested to archaeologically, including Jericho, Haran, Hazor, Dan, Megiddo, Shechem, Samaria, Shiloh, Gezer, Gibeah, Beth Shemesh, Beth Shean, Beersheba, Lachish, and many others have been excavated.
+I could go on and on, but I think the point has been made that there is considerable archaeological evidence supporting the Holy Bible.
+In contrast, the Book of Mormon has nothing to support it.
+Not an inscription, not a temple, not a house, not a sword, not so much as a single coin.

-While a few early 20th century Mormon scholars have pointed to some archaeological findings consistent with the Book of Mormon narrative, mostly relating to Mayan, Inca or Olmec ruins.
-Every non-Mormon archaeologist that has examined these ‘discoveries’ have discounted their import.
-There is simply no substantiation, and/or the timeline is entirely wrong.
+While a few early 20th century Mormon scholars have pointed to some archaeological findings consistent with the Book of Mormon story, relating to Mayan, Inca or Olmec ruins, every non-Mormon archaeologist that has examined these ‘discoveries’ has discounted their import.
+There is simply no substantiation, and/or the time-line is wrong.

-As the following references will attest, leading unbiased, that is non-LDS, archeologists and anthropologists maintain that the Book of Mormon is purely a work of 19th-century fiction and nothing more, certainly not an actual history of a real people.
+As the following references will attest, leading unbiased – that is, non- LDS archaeologists and anthropologists maintain that the Book of Mormon is purely a work of 19th-century fiction and nothing more, not an actual history of a real people.

-They argue that millions of chariot-driving, Christ-worshipping, steel-smelting, horse-riding, wheel-using Hebrews occupying the Americas for more than two thousand years, could not possibly have happened without leaving some trace of their existence.
+They argue that millions of chariot-driving, Christ-worshipping, steel-smelting, horse-riding, wheel-using people occupying the Americas for more than two thousand years, could not have happened without leaving some trace of their existence.

 It is like saying that the people of England which numbered 1.5 million in 1000 A.D. (less than were killed in one BOM battle) occupied that land for hundreds of years without leaving a shred of evidence to prove their existence.